punted-pixel/Java-Brainfuck-Interpereter/README.md

 # JBF: The Java Brainfuck Interpreter
-An interpreter for the brain fuck programming language written in java Copyright (c) 2016 Andrew James Spano
+An interpreter for the brain fuck programming language written in java.
+Made 2016